xavierbatistafernandes/Video-Poker/README.md

 The repository has three main directories at the root level:

-- **SRC**: where the source files are stored
+- **src**: where the source files are stored
-- **TESTS**: some input files which can be used when running the application
+- **tests**: some input files which can be used when running the application
-- **UML**: contains information regarding the structure of the application
+- **uml**: contains information regarding the structure of the application

 This repository provides a UML (Unified Modeling Language) diagram so you can better understand how the classes (and their respective object instances) relate with each other.
-To view it, open the `UML.pdf` file in the `UML/` directory.
+To view it, open the `UML.pdf` file in the `uml/` directory.

 ## Functionality